EnQuery: Ensemble Policies for Diverse Query-Generation in Preference Alignment of Robot Navigation: Our Approach

 \subsection{Ensemble Generation}

 We extend the standard single-policy reinforcement learning architecture by introducing a set of $N_E$ policies $\mathcal{E} = \{\pi_i(s_t, a_t)| i \in [N_E]\}$, called the policy ensemble.
 During training, each ensemble policy is interacting with its own environment instance, and storing the collected experiences into its own replay buffer of size $N_B$.
-To achieve behavioral diversity across the ensemble, a regularization term to penalize similar outputs lies at hand.
+To achieve behavioral diversity across the ensemble, we use a regularization term to penalize similar outputs.
 So as a core modification to achieve a diversity of behaviors for a given state $s_t$, we introduce the novel goal-modulated diversity regularization (GMDR) term

 which captures the difference between all pairwise combination of action outputs $\pi_i(s_t) = a_i$ of the ensemble members~$i$.
 Here, the scaling factor $\tilde{\kappa} = \kappa/|A|^2$ is normalized by the dimension of the two-dimensional action space $A$.